 Essential oil.
 Cardamom essential oil has numerous medicinal properties, including easing heartburn and reducing inflammation in the muscles and joints.

 Extract.
-In this medicinal form, cardamom extracts are incredibly beneficial for easing an upset stomach.
+In this medicinal form, cardamom is incredibly beneficial for easing an upset stomach.

 Tincture.
-When taken as a tincture, cardamom can improve oral health by eliminating halitosis, which causes bad breath.
+When taken as a tincture, cardamom can improve oral health by eliminating halitosis, or bad breath.

-A tropical plant by nature, those living in temperate climates may have trouble finding full-sized plants, but raw seeds and teabags that feature the spice can be found year-round in many ethnic markets and some specialized health food stores.
+Since cardamom is a tropical plant by nature, those living in temperate climates may have trouble finding full-sized plants.
+Raw seeds and teabags that feature the spice can be found year-round in many ethnic markets and some specialized health food stores.
 Cardamom powder, in contrast, is a far more common sight in grocery stores and supermarkets around the world.

 Herbal Remedies & Supplements

 Supplements of cardamom are still somewhat rare outside of Asia, though they do exist, and they come overwhelmingly as an essential oil or in extract form.
 The widest variety of brands and concentrations can be found through online retailers thanks to globalized shipping and the medium's ability to cater to specific markets.

 - Harvested parts Seeds, Fruit

 - Soil pH 5.6 – 6.0 (Moderately acidic), 6.1 – 6.5 (Slightly acidic)